google/periph/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: "<package name>: Create a report to help us improve"
+about: "Create a report to help us improve"

 ---